vimaier/hpc-knapsack/README.md

 If we examine each two points independently then all points are Pareto-optimal (note, not all of the blue points are Pareto-optimal).
 However, it could be that one point from one set could have a point in the upper left quarter and thus would not be Pareto-optimal anymore.
 We can omit such points to have only Pareto-optimal points again.
 Now, another item can be added.

 ### Sequential implementation
-Following listing roughly shows the algorithm which is implemented in NemhauserUllmannSolver::solve():
+Following listing roughly shows the algorithm which is implemented in the function solve() of the class NemhauserUllmannSolver:

 ~~~